-SYLLABUS & MODULES GIVEN TO UNDERGRADUATE BSc STUDENTS OF IRRIGATION ENG.
+SYLLABUS & MODULES GIVEN TO UNDERGRADUATE BSc STUDENTS OF WATER RESOURCES ENG.
 DEPARTMENT

 THE DATA MAY NOT APPEAR ON YOUR PHONE ( USE A DESKTOP VERSION ON YOUR BROWSER OR OPEN IT ON A LAPTOP OR A DESKTOP)